TheAlgorithms/Go/README.md

 1. [`IsPowerOfTwo`](./math/binary/checkisnumberpoweroftwo.go#L19):  IsPowerOfTwo This function uses the fact that powers of 2 are represented like 10...0 in binary, and numbers one less than the power of 2 are represented like 11...1.
 Therefore, using the and function:    10...0  & 01...1    00...0 -> 0 This is also true for 0, which is not a power of 2, for which we have to add and extra condition.
 2. [`IsPowerOfTwoLeftShift`](./math/binary/checkisnumberpoweroftwo.go#L26):  IsPowerOfTwoLeftShift This function takes advantage of the fact that left shifting a number by 1 is equivalent to multiplying by 2.
 For example, binary 00000001 when shifted by 3 becomes 00001000, which in decimal system is 8 or = 2 * 2 * 2
-3. [`MeanUsingAndXor`](./math/binary/arithmeticmean.go#L12):  MeanUsingAndXor This function find arithmetic mean using "AND" and "XOR" operations
+3. [`MeanUsingAndXor`](./math/binary/arithmeticmean.go#L12):  MeanUsingAndXor This function finds arithmetic mean using "AND" and "XOR" operations
-4. [`MeanUsingRightShift`](./math/binary/arithmeticmean.go#L17):  MeanUsingRightShift This function find arithmetic mean using right shift
+4. [`MeanUsingRightShift`](./math/binary/arithmeticmean.go#L17):  MeanUsingRightShift This function finds arithmetic mean using right shift
 5. [`ReverseBits`](./math/binary/reversebits.go#L14):  ReverseBits This function initialized the result by 0 (all bits 0) and process the given number starting from its least significant bit.
 If the current bit is 1, set the corresponding most significant bit in the result and finally move on to the next bit in the input number.
 Repeat this till all its bits are processed.
-6. [`XorSearchMissingNumber`](./math/binary/xorsearch.go#L11):  XorSearchMissingNumber - This function find a missing number in a sequence
+6. [`XorSearchMissingNumber`](./math/binary/xorsearch.go#L11):  XorSearchMissingNumber This function finds a missing number in a sequence

 ---
 </details><details>